K3rn3l-P/HuaweiLTE-DNSBandSel/README.md

 ## Selecting ENB ID: "code" will open the link of your cell location on the map.
 I use the LTEItaly website, but if you prefer, just replace "https://lteitaly.it/internal/map.php#bts=" in the javascript and set what you want!
 Remember to create an account on the site!

+##Advise:
+If the first setting is on the single main band (Ex:3) and the second setting is with the other aggregates (Ex: 3+7+20) there is a greater possibility of always having the main band set to 3..
+This is because the javascript code forces the LTE router to set the first band (the best band for us) and the second setting confirms the main + the other aggregates..

+This is a tip that works for me, it doesn't mean that it can work for everyone..
+LTE router manufacturers always advise to keep the bands on AUTO.. if you are not sure.. at your own risk!

 ## Setting Subnet and DNS Selection
 ![Alt text](/img1.3.PNG)